apester/neurodynex3/doc/exercises/setup.rst

 .. note::

-   	**Trouble shooting:** You may get errors like 'No module named 'neurodynex'.
+   	**Trouble shooting:** You may get errors like 'No module named 'neurodynex3'.
 This is the case when your jupyter notebook does not see the packages you've just installed.
 As a solution, try to re-install jupyter **within** the environment:
    	.. code-block::

    	   	>> source activate bmnn